Vandalism at Azzun

 13:00 Meeting in the Azzun municipality

-Participants: Majid Alwa, director of the organisation department, Hassan Shvita, public relations staff (municipal employees)
+Participants: Majid Alwa, director of the organization department, Hassan Shvita, public relations staff (municipal employees)

 Karin and Gila were meeting the energetic Hassan for a second time.
 “How are things?”, we asked.
 “Bad!”, he shot back.
 “What do you mean?”
 “Very bad!”
 Majid apologizes; he said he used to speak better Hebrew, but has forgotten many words.
 He switches to Arabic: “There’s a problem with the army, since the first intifada.
 Azzun got a bad name.
 Yes, we have shahid’s (martyrs), he admits.
 The army often cuts the village off and arrests many people.
 The commanders change every six months.
 Every new commander wants to show how tough he is.
 The army enters regularly; its presence is continuous and very disturbing.
 It engages in provocations.
 Every youth older than 14 is targeted for arrest and interrogation.
 The officers enter the village in a convoy of five jeeps to make the residents feel insecure.